ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/8-structured-content/_index.md

 ## OPTIONAL EXERCISE

-It’s a common part of the learning curve for Ansible and Ansible Tower: At some point you will have written so many playbooks that a need for structure comes up.
+It’s a common part of the learning curve for Ansible and automation controller: At some point you will have written so many playbooks that a need for structure comes up.
 Where to put the Playbooks, what about the Templates, Files and so on.

 The main recommendations are: